 Having a high annual revenue stream does not make the company legitimate.
-Not when its main income stream is through recruiting new people to sign up and try to sell their overpriced products.
+It is not when its main income stream is by recruiting new people to sign up and sell their overpriced products.

 It seems that Nerium is only in the business to recruit and have people buy their starter packs.
-They are not truly interested in selling their products and including a toxic plant as the main ingredient displays this lack of concern for its customers as well as its reps.
+They are not truly interested in selling their products, and including a toxic plant as the main ingredient displays this lack of concern for its customers and reps.

-Changing the name to Neora last year does not help restore any credibility to the company, but shows an attempt to hide from its unethical past.
+Changing the name to Neora last year does not help restore any credibility to the company but shows an attempt to hide from its unethical past, like other companies.

-If you want to get into MLM employment then we suggest you find another company to work with.
-If the FTC wins its case that will mean the end of this company.
-Nerium is a member of the Direct Selling Association and despite the misleading and false claims made by the company, the DSA named it a top 20 company in 2017.
+If you want to get into MLM employment, we suggest finding another company to work with.
+If the FTC wins its case, that will mean the end of this company.
+Nerium is a member of the Direct Selling Association, and despite the misleading and false claims made by the company, the DSA named it a top 20 company in 2017.

-All of this evidence brings us to the point where we cannot recommend anyone to work for this company.
-The compensation plan is very convoluted and complicated making it very difficult to make money from working for this company.
+This evidence brings us to the point where we cannot recommend anyone to work for this company.
+The compensation plan is very convoluted and complicated, making it difficult to make money working for this company.